git-shassan/LTRSP-2119/Module 1 - Setup Environment/README.md

 ![Alt text](image-2.png)
 ## RDP to Rocky Linux
 Return to the dCloud web page, and click on the Rocky Linux Image.
-Then click on the Remote Desktop hyperlink.
+Then click on the Web RDP button.

 ![alt text](image-8.png)